liferay/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 ### Configuration

-By selecting the *wrench* icon in the top right of the portlet, you can configure the shopping application.
+By selecting the *wrench* icon in the top right of the portlet, you can manage the configuration options of the shopping application.
 In the Setup view, there are tabs for Payment Settings, Shipping Calculation, Insurance Calculation, and Emails.

 #### Payment Settings